 - Posting unrelated content.

-Focusing on the positive in group discussions is always a good plan unless you’re actively working on solving negative issues within the conversation.
+Focusing on the relevant and positive in group discussions is always a good plan unless you’re actively working on solving negative issues within the conversation.

-It’s also wise to avoid joining more groups than you can actively and effectively participate in, recommends U.S. News.
+It’s also wise to avoid joining more groups than you can actively and effectively participate in.
 Look for groups with active conversations and participation and make the most of those groups rather than casting too wide of a net.

-The U.S. News article also suggests joining and becoming involved in groups before diving into your job search (if possible).
+Also, go ahead and get involved in groups before diving into your LinkedIn job search (if possible).
 This is a good idea because you’ll already be established within the groups.
 Potential employers can view your posts to help determine your possible value as an employee.

 With LinkedIn, it’s easier than ever to publish.
 Your status updates and new content help to keep you top of mind with contacts who could refer you for open positions.